brainhackorg/brainhack_cloud/content/en/docs/request.md

 Click on the activation link.

-Now, it's very important that you expand the LOWER section of this login field and fill your Username from the email and the password you were send!
+Now, it's very important that you expand the LOWER section of this login field and fill in your Username from the email and the password you were sent!

 ![image](https://user-images.githubusercontent.com/4021595/157340962-3021d25f-31b1-44c0-a30a-130c70ac3327.png)